 OK so I have a background in Psychology so no blog post is going to be complete without some mention of the power of the mind!
 Research has found that telling yourself you have had a good night's sleep can improve your performance on memory and cognitive tests!
 Now I understand that this may sound a little hard to believe but what we think, has a huge impact on our we interpret our worlds.
 Try

 this next time you are feeling tired and see if it makes a difference!

 Herbal Medicine Can Help Too

 We have some pretty amazing herbs in Western Herbal Medicine which can have a hugely significant impact on protecting against the effects of sleep deprivation.
-Many work by balancing and supporting the stress response (yes lack of sleep causes increased stress that many parents can attest to!).
-My favourites would have to be Rhodiola, Withania and Licorice and I find liquid herbal formulations work best for this.
+Many of them work by balancing and supporting the stress response (yes lack of sleep causes increased stress).
+My favourite herbal helpers would have to be Rhodiola, Withania and Licorice.
+They are like a big herbal hug in a bottle!

 This would have to be my favourite tip I think!
 If you are feeling tired and exhausted, be kind to yourself!
-For me, this usually involves treating myself with some delicious food (maybe taking myself out for brunch) or a nice little ritual at home like making one of my delicious Ritual Raw Cacao Blends.
-I let "to do" lists (and chores) wait until I have more energy and I practice positive self talk where I can.
-I also usually retreat to bed early (sometimes after a nice soak in the bath) and catch up on my fave mind numbing yet entertaining Netflix shows.
-There's no time for mind expanding documentaries when I am feeling tired.Now I hope those tips help you survive sleep deprivation.
-I'm off to get some sunshine and fresh air to counter the effects of my lack of sleep.
-If you have any questions or want to book in for a Naturopathic appointment to discuss how I can help support you, please get in touch here
+For me, this usually involves treating myself with some delicious nourishing food, or a nice little ritual at home like making one of my delicious Ritual Cacao Blends.
+I let "to do" lists (and chores) wait until I have more energy and I practice positive self-talk where I can.
+I also usually retreat to bed early (sometimes after a nice soak in the bath) and catch up on my fave entertaining Netflix shows.
+There's no time for mind-expanding documentaries when I am feeling tired and that is ok!Now I hope those tips help you survive sleep deprivation.
+I'm off to get some sunshine and fresh air to counter the effects of lack of sleep.
+If you have any questions or want to book in for a Naturopathic appointment to discuss how I can help support you, have a look here.